 What Happens When You Suffer a Stroke?

 A stroke happens when something interrupts the blood flow that normally travels to your brain.
 Once that blood flow slows or stops, it deprives your brain of oxygen and other key nutrients.
 The main triggers include a blocked artery (ischemic stroke) or ruptured blood vessel (hemorrhagic stroke).
 Both types require immediate medical attention.
-Risk factors for strokes include smoking, high cholesterol, diabetes, high blood pressure and obesity.
-Because strokes harm your brain, you may suffer life-altering side effects for months, years or the rest of your life.
-Strokes can affect how you think, learn, feel, move, communicate and even understand other people when they talk to you.
+Because strokes harm your brain, you may suffer life-altering side effects for months, years, or the rest of your life.
+Strokes can affect how you think, learn, feel, move, communicate, and even understand other people when they talk to you.

 In some cases you may experience life-altering complications after your stroke, such as: